-Dogs love spending time outside, but without a fenced-in yard or electric dog fence, owners will need outdoor dog kennels to keep their canines safe and secure.
+Dogs love spending time outside, but without a fenced-in backyard or electric dog fence, owners will need outdoor dog kennels to keep their canines safe and secure.

 Dog kennels are also great for those running their own dog boarding facility, as some outdoor dog kennels are designed to hold multiple dogs at once.

-We’ll be detailing the key features to consider when selecting an outdoor dog kennel, as well as recommending top picks.
+We’ll be detailing the key features to consider when selecting an outdoor dog kennel, as well as recommending our top picks below.

 Outdoor Dog Kennels: Factors to Consider